Blackpool SEND (formerly Parent Partnership Service)

 What pastoral, medical and social support is available for children with SEND?

-In addition to the ongoing support from your child’s class and department teams, we have a dedicated nursing team and access to therapy services within school.
+In addition to the ongoing support from your child’s class and department teams, we have a dedicated nursing team and access to therapy services who visit school regularly.
 We also work in partnership with children and adult social care and other partner agencies to ensure appropriate ongoing support.

 What support is there for behaviour?